spatstat/spatstat.github.io/workshops.md

 Occationally we offer workshops on spatstat where short lectures are combined with hands on exercises using spatstat.
 The links under past workshops below contain both lecturer scripts showing how various analyses are performed in spatstat and lab exercises for participants to practice their skills.

-## Upcoming workshops
+## Forthcoming workshops

-Currently no new workshops are planned.
+The next workshop is planned for _mid-January 2017_ (date to be confirmed) in _Perth, Western Australia_.

 Contact us if you would like to request a workshop and have funding for travel etc.

 ## Past workshops